Leading Digital Transformation

-Executives on a middle and senior management level who are currently in a digital transformation phase or who forsee digitalization having a significant impact on their business models, organizations, and leader-follower relationships.
+Executives at middle- and senior-management levels who are currently in a digital transformation phase or who forsee digitalization as having a significant impact on their business models, organizations, and leader–follower relationships.

 Participants will be confronted with challenging perspectives about what digitalization actually is and how it will affect their current business and leadership behaviors.
 After discovering that their former experiences and accumulated knowledge are not sufficient for maintaining leadership excellence, participants will be open to acquiring new methods and skills that will assist them in guiding their businesses in new directions.

 - What are the disruptive technologies: future and current innovations

 - What is a digital leader: working with (big) Data

 - How to lead culture in a digital age

 - Understanding cyber securities and the leadership implications

 Annie´s focus at ESMT Berlin is on business transformation and change.
 Having worked and been educated internationally, she understands first-hand the complexities of cross-border communication and change leadership.
 Prior to joining ESMT Berlin, she led a range of transformation programs for Old Mutual, AXA, AECOM, Bombardier Transportation, and Woolworth Holding South Africa.
 Her research interest lies in compassion as an organizational norm – leaders using new mental models, cognition, mentoring, and coaching to address disruption.
 She teaches executives in global partnering, digital disruption, change management, and communication worldwide and is an experienced executive coach.
 Annie graduated in management sciences from Warwick Business School, holds an MBA from CASS Business School, and received her MSc from Edinburgh Business School in strategic focus.